Merzasphor/MWSE/docs/source/guides/logging.md

 ## Creating an MCM to control Log Level

-In your MCM configl, create a dropdown with the following options:
+In your MCM config, create a dropdown with the following options:
 ```lua
 settings:createDropdown{
   label = "Logging Level",